jollyjerr/knowledge/programming/clean-code.md

 If you have to describe the code with a comment it is a failure of your code to be descriptive enough. _Only_ comment if you can not get around this failure, such as an issue with a dependency or a truly special case.
 Make sure comments stay attached to the code they are commenting on.

 Comments are not documentation.
-If you have an api, documenting the api is it's own seperate concern and is a very good thing to do.
+If you have an api, documenting the api is it's own separate concern and is a very good thing to do.

 ## Formatting

-Take your work seriosly and write exceptionally well formatted code that looks sharp.
+Take your work seriously and write exceptionally well formatted code that looks sharp.

 ## Objects and Data Structures